 Please allow 24-36 hours for your payment(s)/confirmation to be processed.

-Join us for one of our admitted student general or visa sessions.
+Join us for one of our admitted student sessions.
+We will offer monthly general sessions and sessions specifically about the visa process.
 Learn more about:

 - Visa process and interview tips